jeroh11/Jeremy-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>-->

 # Second Milestone

+<iframe width="560" height="315" src="https://www.youtube.com/embed/FN5Kb476y0Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For my second milestone, I achieved the basic completion of my project and the succesful functions of the components as a whole.
-I uploaded specific code to the my Arduino board, which powers the MPU6050 accelerometer, which controls the gyro values of the device.
-I have an external source of electricity, a power bank, which powers the servos to coordinate with the accelerometer to stabalize movement on the gimbal.
-The biggest issue with the completion of the device was a consistent amount of errors with the servos while testing, as the servos started to move unnesscesarily, which I am troubleshooting with the hopes of pinpointing and fixing in the near future.
+For my second milestone, I achieved the basic completion of my project and the successful functions of the components as a whole.
+I uploaded specific code to my Arduino board, which powers the MPU6050 accelerometer, which controls the gyro values of the device.
+I have an external source of electricity, a power bank, which powers the servos to coordinate with the accelerometer to stabilize movement on the gimbal.
+The biggest issue with the completion of the device was a consistent amount of errors with the servos while testing, as the servos started to move unnecessarily, which I am troubleshooting with the hopes of pinpointing and fixing in the near future.
 Currently, I assume that the problem has to do with the placement of the wiring that binds the components together, which is inconsistent in length and can tug along the servo's wires, creating errors.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/FN5Kb476y0Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_8qPUXlMU-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For my first milestone, I achieved two key points to my project: To successfully aquire my MPU6050 accelerometer readings and then visualize their readings in real time with a coding software called processing.
+For my first milestone, I achieved two key points to my project: To successfully acquire my MPU6050 accelerometer readings and then visualize their readings in real time with a coding software called processing.
 Something I definitely did not expect was the amount of troubleshooting that I had to complete in order to achieve my milestone, as the code being used had many errors that affected the readings of the component.
 The code I implemented included error values to counter drift that the accelerometer would pick up over time, which were wrong.
 I had to find the exact error values of the X, Y and Z readings to get accurate readings through guessing and checking.

 This is the code that visualizes the readings of the MPU onto Processing:
 ![Headstone Image](Capture.PNG)
 The code takes the code from the Arduino board and creates a model of the breadboard the accelerometer and Arduino is pinned into and changes it in real time according to the readings of the accelerometer.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_8qPUXlMU-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Starter Project

+<iframe width="560" height="315" src="https://www.youtube.com/embed/s5TrzVyCpa0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my starter project, I built a board featuring the classic game of Simon Says.
 This project includes working with a basic components such as a microcontroller, resistor and capacitor.
 In addition, the board required basic soldering to complete and function, which was the biggest obstacle I faced while working on this Simon Says board.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/s5TrzVyCpa0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Schematics
 <!--Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser. -->